-Choosing organic coffee beans is not about helping yourself, but helping others.
+Choosing organic coffee beans is not just about helping yourself.

 Organic coffee beans are grown without the use of artificial fertilizers, herbicides or pesticides.